- Published on

 Keep It Small and Focused

-If there's one golden rule for an effective github pull request workflow, it's this: keep your PRs small.
-A monster pull request with thousands of lines of changes across dozens of files is a nightmare to review.
+If there's one golden rule for an effective PR workflow, it's this: keep your PRs small.
+An oversized pull request with thousands of lines of changes across dozens of files is a nightmare to review.
 It's intimidating, and it's almost guaranteed to be reviewed poorly, if at all.
 These PRs often sit for days or weeks because nobody has the time or mental energy to tackle them.

 Experience and research both agree—smaller, focused pull requests get reviewed faster and with more attention to detail.